 Sponsor: Cynthia L Gay, MD

-Study Purpose: The VORVAX trial is an open-label pilot study evaluating the safety of AGS-004 combined with vorinostat (a latency-reversing agent) and the ability of AGS-004 combined with vorinostat to (1) reactivate latent HIV, (2) generate an HIV-specific immune response, and (3) clear persistent virus in participants on continuous ART.
+Study Purpose: The VORVAX trial is an open-label pilot study evaluating the safety of AGS-004 when combined with vorinostat (a latency-reversing agent).
+The trial will also evaluate this combination’s ability to (1) reactivate latent HIV, (2) generate an HIV-specific immune response, and (3) clear persistent virus in participants on continuous ART.

-- Participants are HIV-infected, treatment-experienced adults who have been on ART for at least 6 months and who have been on a “potent” ART regimen throughout the 24 weeks prior to study entry.
+- Participants are adults with HIV who have been on ART for at least 6 months and who have been on a potent ART regimen for 24 weeks prior to study entry.
 A potent ART regimen is defined as at least 2 NRTIs/NtRTIs plus an NNRTI, INSTI, or a PI.

-Dosing: All participants will remain on their background ART throughout the duration of the study and will be dosed as follows:
+: All participants will remain on their background ART during the study and will receive treatment as follows:

 - Approximately 7 to 10 days after the fourth treatment of AGS-004, participants will receive 10 oral doses of vorinostat 400 mg administered at 72-hour intervals.